 - decision on application with, if necessary, advice on additional internships or training.

-You must provide various (mandatory) documents with your application.
+You need to provide various (mandatory) documents with your application.
 These are also called supporting documents.
-With these documents you 'prove', for example, your education, your language skills, any work experience, additional training or courses or your identity.
-These documents must meet (legal) requirements.
+With these documents you 'prove', for example, your education, your identity, your language skills, any work experience, additional training or courses.
+These documents need to fulfill the (legal) requirements.

 The documents are a very important part of the application.
 Therefore, first collect all documents and only then submit your application.
 Please contact us if you have any questions.